CrowdsourcingKC/crowdsourcingshortcut/ch-1.md

 Experience says no…

-Yet, we also know, from experience, that our social-connections are the most valuable things we can ever have!
+Yet, we also know, from experience, that our social-connections are the most pleasurable and valuable things we can ever have!

 Not only have we evolved to be social-animals (who see social-interaction as having value as a thing-in-itself), but the practical advantages of cooperating with others are undeniably enormous.